giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 resolution/bandwidth trade-off commonly found in the image encoding problem, where an image can be encoded and transmitted at different levels of resolution depending on the available bandwidth in the communication channel.
 In the case of AI inference, however, not only bandwidth is a scarce resource, but also compute.
-ALTO extensions to support the exposure of compute resources would allow applications to make optimized decisions on selecting the right computational resource, supporting the efficient execution of hybrid AI workloads.

 ## Open Abstraction for Edge Computing